maxrevilo/python-push/README.rst

 ======
 For a full project with mobile apps see the `Demo Application <https://github.com/maxrevilo/python-push-demo/>`_.

-You'll have to run "python setup.py install" or install `grequests <https://github.com/kennethreitz/grequests>`_ and its dependences.
+You'll have to run "python setup.py install" or install `Python AsyncHTTP <https://github.com/ross/python-asynchttp>`_ and its dependences.

 Raw Python:
 __________